hessoWebDev/hessoWebDevGame/README.md

 ## Controls

 - **Arrow Keys** or **WASD**: Move and jump.
-- **Spacebar**: (If applicable, for any special action in future updates).
+- **Spacebar**: Also used for jumping.

 ## Rules

 - Walk and jump to navigate through levels.
-- Avoid or defeat enemies by jumping on them.
+- Avoid enemies with precise timing.
 - Reach the end of each level to proceed.